E5Anant/archeAI/README.md

 - `agents`       A list of `Agent` objects that belong to the task force.
 - `objective`    The overall goal or task that the task force is trying to achieve.
-- `cache_file`   The path to a file where the TaskForce's conversation history can be cached.

 #### Methods